CanExport SMEs - Applicant’s guide

 3.5 Funding limits

-CanExport SMEs identifies companies by their Canada Revenue Agency (CRA) business number:
+CanExport SMEs identifies each company by their Canada Revenue Agency (CRA) business number:

 - Companies can only have one active project at any given time.
 Once a project is complete, you may reapply for funding including within the same year.